B. in England

 Lydia and Edward had one child, a son named John, born in 1641.
 Not long after this, Edward must have died, because Lydia married William Fletcher of Concord on October 7, 1645.
 They had eight children together, although their exact birth dates are unknown.
 In 1653, the family became some of the first settlers of Chelmsford, Massachusetts and lived in what was said to be the first frame house in town.

-Lydia's sons were known to be trouble makers.
+Two of Lydia's sons were known to be trouble makers.
 John from her first marriage and Joshua from her second marriage refused to go to church and "created disturbances without showing proper contrition."
 This was frowned upon in the rigid Puritan society.
 Lydia referred to her sons as being "rogue, rascal and hell-bound," a statement that got her reprimanded.
 With son John, the church officials took it a step further by excommunicating him.
 The boy later recovered his standing and served as a lieutenant in King Philip's War.

 Famous descendants of Lydia Fairbanks include Franklin Pierce, George W. Bush, Barbara Bush, Dick Cheney and actor Orson Bean.

 1. John Bates – B. 1641, Massachusetts; M. Mary Farwell, 1668, Massachusetts